shirbenami/shirbenami/README.md

 - 🎓 B.Sc. in Electrical and Computer Engineering
 - 💻 Currently diving into projects in computer vision and deep learning
 - 🌱 Exploring Self-Supervised Learning (SSL) and DeepStream
-- 🚀 Always excited to tackle new challenges and grow my skills
 - 📫 How to reach me: shirbenami1@gmail.com

 ---